Neinndall/DBDAudioRenamer/README.md

 It is a tool for Dead by Daylight that can extract UE4 files and rename audio files based on XML files.

 # How to use it
-1. Open ur CMD and write:
-2. Example: cd C:\Users\Neinndall\Downloads\DBDAudioRenamer
+1. In the CMD, where you have the DBDAudioRenamer files.
-3. pip install -r requirements.txt
+2. Write: pip install -r requirements.txt

 If anything else is missing, let me know and I'll update it.